DBirth/gitversion-go/README.md

 -   `branches`: A map of branch configurations.
 The keys are regex patterns to match against branch names.
     -   `mode`: (Optional) The versioning mode for the branch. `ContinuousDeployment` is a common mode for development branches.
     -   `tag`: The prerelease tag to use for the branch.
 If set to `use-branch-name`, the branch name will be sanitized and used as the prerelease tag (e.g., `feature/new-stuff` becomes `feature-new-stuff`).
+    -   `pre-release-weight`: (Optional) An integer value that can be used to order prerelease versions.
+When set, the prerelease tag will be formatted as `<tag>.<weight>.<commit-count>`.
+This is useful for distinguishing between builds from different release branches.
+-   `tag-pre-release-weight`: (Optional) A map of pre-release tag names to integer weights.
+This global configuration allows you to define the sorting order of pre-release tags.
+For example, you can specify that `rc` tags should have a higher weight than `beta` tags, ensuring that `1.0.0-rc.1` is considered a later version than `1.0.0-beta.5`.

 ## Credits and Disclaimer